YouZhou12138/PredRNNv3/README.md

 # PredRNNv3: A CNN-Transformer Collaborative Recurrent Neural Network for Spatiotemporal Prediction
-The article is currently undergoing peer review by the Neurocomputing journal (September 11, 2025).
+The manuscript is currently under peer review by the journal Neurocomputing (as of September 11, 2025).
+To facilitate reviewers' full appreciation of the completeness of the study implementation, we hereby provide the accompanying code repository.
+The provided code can directly reproduce all experimental results reported in the paper.
+We sincerely hope that this will serve as a useful reference for the review process.